-A tooth extraction is a common dental procedure that consists of extracting a tooth from its socket.
+An emergency tooth extraction in is a common dental procedure that consists of extracting a tooth from its socket.
 Both the crown and the tooth roots are removed.
 Fully erupted teeth are generally removed through a process called simple extraction, which includes utilizing specialized devices to lift or pull the damaged tooth from its socket.
 Teeth that have not yet erupted are surgically removed, often with the patient under IV anesthesia.
 If required, the extracted tooth can later be restored with a dental implant or bridge.

 When Do I Need Tooth Extraction?